healygi/shop/README.md

 * **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on their GymGeek user profile

+* **NewsLetterSignUp** - the customer can sign up to GymGeeks using a mail chimp pop-up

 # Testing

 ## Manual Testing: